BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/Guidelines on basis risk.pdf.md

 the Solvency Capital Requirement with the standard formula, undertakings should identify whether reinsurance or special purpose vehicle arrangements
 --- Page 4 ---
-behave differently than the insurance policies of the undertaking under a comprehensive set of risk scenarios due to differences in terms and conditions.

-1.14.
-Undertakings should consider basis risk arising from a currency mismatch to be

-material where the exposure covered by the insurance risk-mitigation technique is denominated in a different currency than the risk exposure of the undertaking, unless the currencies involved are pegged within a sufficiently narrow corridor or the fixed exchange rate is provided in the reinsurance

-contract.

-1.15.
-If there is material basis risk stemming from a currency mismatch as referred

-to in paragraph 1.14, undertakings should not allow for the risk-mitigation technique in the calculation of the Solvency Capital Requirement unless the provisions of Article 86 of Commission Delegated Regulation (EU) 2015/35 of 10 October 2014 supplementing Directive 2009/138/EC [3] apply.

-**Compliance and Reporting Rules**

-1.16.
-This document contains Guidelines issued under Article 16 of the EIOPA

-Regulation.
-In accordance with Article 16(3) of the EIOPA Regulation, Competent Authorities and financial institutions shall make every effort to comply with guidelines and recommendations.

-1.17.
-Competent authorities that comply or intend to comply with these Guidelines

-should incorporate them into their regulatory or supervisory framework in an appropriate manner.

-1.18.
-Competent authorities shall confirm to EIOPA whether they comply or intend to

-comply with these Guidelines, with reasons for non-compliance, within two

-months after the issuance of the translated versions.

-1.19.
-In the absence of a response by this deadline, competent authorities will be

-considered as non-compliant to the reporting and reported as such.

-**Final Provision on Reviews**

-1.20.
-The present Guidelines shall be subject to a review by EIOPA.

-3 OJ L 12, 17.01.2015, p.
-1-797